zeyofu/ReFocus_Code/README.md

 ```

 ## Quick Start
-### Data
+### Task Data
 We preprocessed each task and put them into tasks.
-We put everything in `data` folder and upload to this [Google Drive Link](https://drive.google.com/drive/folders/1Ic2BmpbGQ1pcZ6KabjmP9YxefKDq3TrN?usp=sharing).
-Please download and unzip.
+Download from this [Google Drive Link](https://drive.google.com/drive/folders/1Ic2BmpbGQ1pcZ6KabjmP9YxefKDq3TrN?usp=sharing) and put everything under `data`.

-* Notice that the finetuning data is downloaded at the same time.
+* Notice that the finetuning data is under `chartqa_vcot.zip` and `train_chartQA_*.zip`, with the rest being testing data.

 ### Run a Task
 Set up your openAI key which is required to run ReFocus with GPT-4 models.